Historical Investment Returns Calculator

 Two investment modes

-The calculator supports either a repeated series of investments (the default) or a single investment.
-When you select "No" for "One-time investment", the calculator assumes a repeated investment as of the last day of each year.
+The calculator supports either a series of repeated investments (the default) or a single investment.
+When you select “No” for “One-time investment,” the calculator assumes a repeated investment made on the last day of each year.

 For example, the “No” selection allows you to answer this question: